ilpork/Vahti/README.md

 Depending on configuration and functionality used, the system requires different kind of setup.
 See details with tutorials  in [Getting started](doc/GettingStarted.md)

 ## Background
 Originally I did a very simple version of the system for my own purposes to supervise my robotic lawnmower by using a RuuviTag sensor, and show that information along with other available sensor information anywhere I am, without exposing my home network to Internet.
 Then I thought that maybe I could make it more generic, so someone could use it too.
+Vahti.Collector doesn't support many devices yet, but more can be added.

-I try to document the project so, that also those with less development experience could use it.
+I try to document the project so that also those with less development experience could use it.

 Vahti is a Finnish word.
 It means guard, watch or sentry in English.

-## Contribute
-You can contribute by submitting bugs, feature requests and pull requests.

 ## License